-First up, the top VPN for phone users should come from a respected provider with a history of excellence.
-Our #1 pick ExpressVPN is one such provider, and has been leading the way for some time now with simple, powerful mobile VPN apps, excellent privacy, and great streaming support – not to mention a killer five-star rating in our full ExpressVPN review.
+The top VPN for phone users should come from a respected provider with a history of excellence.
+Our #1 pick ExpressVPN is one such provider, and has been leading the way for some time now with simple, powerful mobile VPN apps, excellent privacy, and great streaming support – not to mention a killer 5-star rating in our full ExpressVPN review.

 For those who need them, extra features like a kill switch and split tunneling are super useful, and neat solutions like auto-connect can make using the service much easier.

-We'd also recommend going for a provider (like ExpressVPN) that has well-designed apps.
-You can sometimes get away with aged apps on desktop, but mobile VPNs need to be optimized for touchscreens and perform as seamlessly as all your other apps.
+It goes without saying that you should prioritize quality mobile apps.
+On desktop you can get away with aged apps, but mobile VPNs need to be optimized for touchscreens and perform as seamlessly as all your other apps.
+All of our top picks are quick, modern, and right up to date.
 So, with all that in mind, here are the best five mobile VPN services for you to choose from.

 1. ExpressVPN – the best mobile VPN available